-Key Trend/ Emerging Issue Why is This Trend/Emerging Issue Important?
+Why is This Trend/Emerging Issue Important?
 Changes are often felt most significantly in certain sectors (e.g., automation of production in manufacturing, e-retailing), but may create demand in others (e.g., robot repair and programing, distribution centres).
-Growth in global trade is driving demand for local port-related Increased globalization and changes in supply chains (e.g., ecommerce) are changing how and where we get our goods. activity and land Port of Vancouver has identified significant demand for land to accommodate projected port activities by 2025, with a pressing need for further investment in capacity at port facilities if the region is to meet anticipated demand (Ocean Shipping Consultants, 2016).
-Depletion of regional industrial / employment land supply is increasing competition and driving Metro Vancouver is projected to run out of its remaining supply of vacant industrial lands between 2030 and the early 2040s (Metro Vancouver, 2019). up local rents / values Increased competition for space will result in increased costs for existing uses, and may raise potential for developing multi-storey industrial buildings.
-Growth in the sharing economy The sharing economy, where people share goods and services on a peer-to-peer basis, could help the District become more sustainable.
+Increased globalization and changes in supply chains (e.g., ecommerce) are changing how and where we get our goods.
+Port of Vancouver has identified significant demand for land to accommodate projected port activities by 2025, with a pressing need for further investment in capacity at port facilities if the region is to meet anticipated demand (Ocean Shipping Consultants, 2016).
+Metro Vancouver is projected to run out of its remaining supply of vacant industrial lands between 2030 and the early 2040s (Metro Vancouver, 2019).
+Increased competition for space will result in increased costs for existing uses, and may raise potential for developing multi-storey industrial buildings.
+The sharing economy, where people share goods and services on a peer-to-peer basis, could help the District become more sustainable.

+RELEVANT BEST PRACTICES

-Best Practice Why is This a Best Practice?
-Locate jobs near transit AND encourage development of jobs at sufficient densities to support transit (Note: It may not be possible to densify all types of employment uses as some uses, such as industrial uses, inherently have low employment densities.)
-It is easier to attract and retain employees if jobs are located near efficient and reliable transit. i.e., Can co-locate services to develop attractive economic hubs for various sectors (agglomeration economics).
-Town Centres and commercial corridors present leading opportunities for transit supportive densities.
-Local routes should seek to serve employment areas and major employers (e.g., Seaspan) where feasible.
-Update employment land use regulations to reflect changing nature of work and space needs, while ensuring intended employment activity is protected Many municipal zoning regulations are decades old, and do not recognize the changing nature of work (e.g., new uses like data centres, vertical warehousing).
-Draft Metro Vancouver Industrial Lands Strategy (Metro Vancouver, 2019) recommends that municipalities conduct a zoning review for industrial areas to ensure lands properly protect employment uses, while enabling appropriate uses.
-Improve buffering and conflict mitigation standards for industrial uses and encroaching residential uses As communities intensify, there are more and more instances of sensitive uses (i.e., residential) being developed adjacent to industrial areas, potentially undermining business activities.
-Standards for conflict mitigation, including buffering, noise, odor and light minimization, and safety standards help to reduce conflict between these uses.
-Standards should put the onus on both expanding industrial uses and encroaching residential/other uses.
-Actively monitor and report on local and regional economic trends and development Economic trends tend to change quickly.
-These trends often need to be tracked annually, which is much more frequently than 5-year Census periods permit.
-Active tracking of economic indicators and trends in real estate, employment, and land absorption helps enable more proactive policy development at the municipal level.
+Locate jobs near transit AND encourage development of jobs at sufficient densities to support transit

+(Note: It may not be possible to densify all types of employment uses as some uses, such as industrial uses, inherently have low employment densities.)

+- It is easier to attract and retain employees if jobs are located near efficient and reliable transit. - i.e., Can co-locate services to develop attractive economic hubs for various sectors (agglomeration economics). - Town Centres and commercial corridors present leading opportunities for transit supportive densities. - Local routes should seek to serve employment areas and major employers (e.g., Seaspan) where feasible.

+Update employment land use regulations to reflect changing nature of work and space needs, while ensuring intended employment activity is protected

+- Many municipal zoning regulations are decades old, and do not recognize the changing nature of work (e.g., new uses like data centres, vertical warehousing). - Draft Metro Vancouver Industrial Lands Strategy (Metro Vancouver, 2019) recommends that municipalities conduct a zoning review for industrial areas to ensure lands properly protect employment uses, while enabling appropriate uses.

+Improve buffering and conflict mitigation standards for industrial uses and encroaching residential uses

+- As communities intensify, there are more and more instances of sensitive uses (i.e., residential) being developed adjacent to industrial areas, potentially undermining business activities. - Standards for conflict mitigation, including buffering, noise, odor and light minimization, and safety standards help to reduce conflict between these uses. - Standards should put the onus on both expanding industrial uses and encroaching residential/other uses.

+Actively monitor and report on local and regional economic trends and development

+- Economic trends tend to change quickly. - These trends often need to be tracked annually, which is much more frequently than 5-year Census periods permit. - Active tracking of economic indicators and trends in real estate, employment, and land absorption helps enable more proactive policy development at the municipal level.

-Best Practice Why is This a Best Practice?
-Integrate economic development with land use planning Land is a key economic input.
-Having a professional on municipal staff with experience related to economic development and land use planning helps align land use planning with economic objectives.
-This role provides an important linkage between economic development partners (i.e., those tasked with attracting investment to the District), District planning staff, and the business community.
+Integrate economic development with land use planning

+- Land is a key economic input. - Having a professional on municipal staff with experience related to economic development and land use planning helps align land use planning with economic objectives. - This role provides an important linkage between economic development partners (i.e., those tasked with attracting investment to the District), District planning staff, and the business community.